Rootpie-Studios/RAG-research/source/BASELINE_SEMANTIC_CHUNK/README.md

     ```

-    (Note: You will need to create a `requirements.txt` file based on the `import` statements in the provided code.
-A suggested `requirements.txt` is provided below.)

 4.  **Set up OpenAI API Key:**

     Create a `.env` file in the project's root directory and add your OpenAI API key: